Ch1ldKing/automatic-knowledge-for-sysml-generation/README.md

 SysML Auto Expansion Tool is a system modeling tool based on Large Language Models (LLMs).
 It can automatically model systems, expand subsystems, and maintain the relationships between them.
 The tool supports multiple LLM providers including GPT, Claude, DPSK, and Qwen.

+Data are in dataset/.
+Experimental results are in result/.
 ### Installation

 1. Clone the repository: